ROCm/amd_matrix_instruction_calculator/README.md

 It also allows users to generate mappings between matrix element and hardware registers.

 This tool supports the Matrix Fused-Multiply Add (MFMA) and Sparse Matrix Fused Multiply Accumulate (SMFMAC) instructions that are the ISA-level interface to the Matrix Cores within the AMD Instinct MI100, MI200, and MI300 series processors.
-It also supports the Wave Matrix Multiply Accumulate (WMMA) instructions that are the ISA-level interface to the AI Accelerators within the AMD Radeon RDNA&trade; 3 processors.
+It also supports the Wave Matrix Multiply Accumulate (WMMA) and Sparse Wave Matrix Multiply Accumulate (SWMMAC) instructions that are the ISA-level interface to the AI Accelerators within the AMD Radeon RDNA&trade; 3 and RDNA 4 processors.

 This tool offers five options for each matrix multiplication instruction:
 * Print general information about the instruction, such as its number of registers, computational throughput, and execution options (`--detail-instruction`).